Β·TrailMapz Team

 8. A Dog Life Jacket β€” Even If Your Dog Can Swim

 The Ruffwear Float Coat Dog Life Jacket ($99.99) has a reinforced handle on top for lifting your dog out of the water and into a boat or onto a dock.
 The reflective trim makes your dog visible from shore at dusk.
-It's the standard for a reason β€” the fit is secure without restricting movement, and the foam panels are positioned for a natural swimming posture.
+It's the standard for a reason β€” the fit is secure without restricting movement, and the foam panels are positioned to keep even nervous swimmers balanced.

 After-swim care: Rinse your dog with fresh water after ocean swimming.
 Salt dries out their skin and they'll lick it off, which can cause stomach issues.
 A gallon jug of fresh water for the dog is worth the space in your trunk.